idoko-emmanuel/Laravel-HackerNews-API/README.md

 - `GET /api/spool/ask`: Gets the latest Ask HN posts.
 - `GET /api/spool/job`: Gets the latest job posts.
 - `GET /api/spool/best`: Gets the best stories.

+## Documentation

+Please refer to the [published documentation](https://documenter.getpostman.com/view/25554207/2s93RWMq9s) for detailed information on each endpoint and how to use them.

 ## Contributing